 Items That I Love

-There are a few items that I use in the classroom that I love, and some of them are for students to use, and others just make my life easier.
+I use a few items in the classroom that I love, and some of them are for students to use, and others just make my life easier.
+I have My List of Useful Kindergarten Classroom Tools that shows you the different items I use and why I use them.

 There are affiliate links to these items if you would like to take a look at them, or you can go to my Amazon Storefront.
 I add new items there every time I find them.